Linking discrete and continuous models of cell birth and migration: Mathematical models and methods

+Here, $\textbf{F}^{(i)}_\text{int}$ is the net force arising from all cell--cell interactions according to the potential $\WMM(\textbf{r})$, where $\textbf{r}$ is the inter-particle displacement.
+The potential can encode cell--cell repulsion and adhesion, depending on the sign of its gradient along the direction between two cell centres.
+Many choices for $\WMM(\textbf{r})$ are possible, including harmonic, power-law, Morse, and Lennard-Jones potentials, among others.
+Here we use exponential potentials given by:

+in accordance with prior ABMs of pattern formation in zebrafish \cite{volkening2018,volkening2015}; see Fig.~\ref{fig:biology}(c) and Table~\ref{table:parameters} for parameter values and their biological interpretations.
+To model cells communicating through cellular extensions or dendrites \cite{Inaba,hamada2014involvement}, secreted signals \cite{Patterson2014}, or cell--cell contact \cite{Walderich2016}, we assume forces on cells are zero beyond some cut-off distance $d_\text{max}$.
+We represent this using the notation $\nabla \WMM^c (\textbf{r}) = \nabla \WMM(\textbf{r}) \, \mathds{1}_{\{|\textbf r|~<~d_\text{max}\}}(\textbf{r})$, and set $N_\text{M}(t) =N_\text{M}$ when there is no cell birth.
+We remark that the model given by Eqn. \eqref{eqn:ABMmoveM} is deterministic in the sense that it does not include Brownian motion.

 The associated continuous model describes the melanophore density, $M(\textbf{x},t)$.
 Integrating $M(\textbf{x},t)$ over a bounded region yields the total number of melanophores within that area at time~$t$.
-Following the coarse-graining procedure in \cite{golse,carrillo2014derivation,DF2013}, we obtain the PDE below:
+Following the coarse-graining procedure in \cite{golse,carrillo2014derivation,DF2013}, an outline of which is found in the SI-\S1.1, we obtain the PDE below: